There are three types of Misdemeanors in Illinois that are broken up into different classes: A, B and C.

 Court Appearances

 If charged with a misdemeanor, just like any criminal proceeding, the defendant’s appearance in court is required for each and every appearance.
 There is no arraignment in Misdemeanor cases.
-Failing to appear is a violation of the conditions of bond and will lead to a warrant being issued for your arrest, along with the forfeiture of the already posted bond.
+Failing to appear is a violation of the conditions of release and will lead to a warrant being issued for your arrest.
 The number of court appearances typically required to handle a misdemeanor charge varies on a case-by-case basis.
 Some non-DUI misdemeanor cases can be handled on the first court appearance, but two-three court appearances is the norm.
 With each court appearance approximately four weeks apart, the process time depends on the amount of court appearance required.

 It is rare to resolve the matter on the first appearance.
 Evidence is available to the attorney at the first court date, and it is beneficial for the attorney to be given an opportunity to review it.
 After reviewing the evidence the attorney will discuss all the options for moving with their client and prepare for each scenario that might develop.